learn-static/foundations-1-html/2-example.md

 First comes the `<head>` element.
 This section is *not directly displayed* on the web page, but contains information about the page.
-Tags in the head often represent metadata, links to style sheets, or other technical markup that needs to be communicated to the browser.
+Tags nested inside the head often represent metadata, links to style sheets, or other technical markup that needs to be communicated to the browser.
 For example, the `<title>` tag will display in the browser's title bar / tab title (but not on the page itself).

 Second comes the `<body>` element.
-The elements inside the body are displayed, representing the content of the web page.
+The elements nested inside the body are displayed, representing the content of the web page.
 Our basic example has a `<h1>` (i.e. a heading one) and `<p>` (i.e. a paragraph).

 ### Content Elements